tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 A farmer planting the same field each season is not exceptional.
 But food appears because of it.

-A philosopher walking the same streets every afternoon is not adventurous.
-But ideas mature because he stays.
+A train arriving exactly on time is not exciting.
+But entire societies depend on that precision.

 Maybe the real danger is not being average.